OcMalde/fuse-phylotree/README.md

 </details>
 </details>

+> ❓ **Differences from PhyloCharMod:** FUSE-PhyloTree is an actively maintained fork of [PhyloCharMod](https://github.com/OcMalde/PhyloCharMod_publ), originally developed for studying the ADAMTS-TSL protein family.

 ## :books: Citation

 *Application note in preparation*

 For a more detailed explanation of the methodology, refer to the following article [[Dennler et al. 2023]](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011404), or the following PhD thesis (only [available in French](https://www.theses.fr/2022REN1B079)).

->❔Differences from PhyloCharMod: FUSE-PhyloTree is an actively maintained fork of [PhyloCharMod](https://github.com/OcMalde/PhyloCharMod_publ), originally developed for studying the ADAMTS-TSL protein family.

 # :gear: Simple Usage